The Ultimate In Birding Tours

 • Exploring a remote island most of us thought we would never be able to reach.

-• Seeing all 11 Socotra endemics and a series of other great birds.
+• Seeing all 10 of the endemics found on Socotra itself and a series of other great birds.

 OUTLINE ITINERARY

-• Day 1: Fly to Socotra.
-Late morning expedition start at Socotra.
+• Day 1: Late morning expedition start at Socotra.
+(After flight from Jeddah.)

-• Days 2-7: Exploring Socotra island and visiting remote Abd al Kuri island.
+• Days 2-7: Exploring Socotra island (and, if given permission, remote Abd al Kuri island).

 • Day 8: Midday expedition end on Socotra.
-Flight to Abu Dhabi.
+(Before flight to Jeddah.)

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.